 The Leon Bradley Scholarship Program encourages more minorities or persons of color to enter the field of teaching and become school leaders.
 Each year, up to two minority college students working towards their initial teaching license receive the award.
 An additional two minority graduate students seeking their administrative credentials also receive an award.

 Applicants must reside in, or be enrolled in a college or university in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Brunswick, New Hampshire, New Jersey, New York, Newfoundland, Nova Scotia, Pennsylvania, Prince Edward Island, Quebec, Rhode Island, Vermont, Washington D.C., or West Virginia.

 These scholarships, from a single application, are awarded to members of Educators Rising or prospective educators who have a connection to Phi Delta Kappa (PDK) by having a family member or teacher who is a PDK member.

-Eligible individuals will be high school seniors intending to major in education who is a good standing member of Educators Rising, a child or grandchild of a Kappan in good standing, a high school senior who has one of their reference letters written by a Kappan in good standing, or an undergraduate member of PDK who is enrolled in a college education program.
+High school seniors intending to major in education and a good standing member of Educators Rising, a child or grandchild of a Kappan in good standing, a high school senior who has one of their reference letters written by a Kappan in good standing, or an undergraduate member of PDK enrolled in a college education program may apply.

-As its name implies, this scholarship is awarded to students pursuing a career in physical education.
-The scholarships are given to college students with a sophomore or higher standing at a regionally accredited institution.
+As its name implies, this scholarship awards students pursuing a career in physical education.
+College students with a sophomore or higher standing at a regionally accredited institution receive this award.
 In addition, applicants must have a minimum 3.5 GPA, demonstrate extracurricular involvement, and intend to pursue a career as a K-12 physical education teacher, coach, recreational therapist, dance therapist, or similar profession.

 Along with the application, students must also submit a resume, an official college transcript, and two letters of support from teachers or professionals in the field.